fuzipei/bugstars/langue/en.md

 Raise issues!!

-In your question: I suggest you to check the[art of asking questions](http://www.catb.org/~esr/faqs/smart-questions.html)
+In your question: I suggest you to check the [art of asking questions](http://www.catb.org/~esr/faqs/smart-questions.html)

 I am not immortal is not what problem can be seen at a glance must must describe clearly!